 Application packages targeting the task level are only installed to compute nodes scheduled to run a task.
 Task applications packages are intended for use when more than one job is run in one pool.

-Task applications are useful when aggregating data produced by pool-level jobs, which can be relevant in risk grid computing scenarios.
-For example, a task application may run a set of risk calculations which generate data to be used later in the risk calculation workflow.
+Task applications are useful when aggregating data that's produced by pool-level jobs.
+These applications can be relevant in risk grid computing scenarios.
+For example, a task application can run a set of risk calculations that generate data to be used later in the risk calculation workflow.